Warbo/chriswarbo-net/blog/2024-05-17-lock_files_considered_harmful.md

 #### Version numbers, ranges, etc. ####

-*LOADS* of comments talked about version numbers, version ranges (both for and against), preferred ways of choosing version numbers (latest versus mininum), etc. Whilst those are interesting debates to be sure, they're not particularly relevant to anything I'm saying here.
+*LOADS* of comments talked about version numbers, version ranges (both for and against), preferred ways of choosing version numbers (latest versus minimum), etc. Whilst those are interesting debates to be sure, they're not particularly relevant to anything I'm saying here.
 In particular, those are relevant to questions like "how will the result change, when the solver is run against a